gazette/core/docs/goals_and_nongoals.md

 historical written data.
 By decoupling storage, we can separately scale the write capacity of the system from its read capacity.
-A second factor is that storage separation enables taking advantage of services like S3 or GCS, which are highly elastic and suited for scaled read IOPs, and require no explicit provisioning.
+A second factor is that storage separation enables taking advantage of services like S3 or GCS, which are highly elastic and suited for scaled read IOPs, and require no explicit provisioning or disk resizing.

  * Journals, once written, are immutable.